 - (1) Pensionable earnings are determined on a calendar-year basis, and include base salary and STIP.
-The defined benefit obligation under the defined benefit pension plan are calculated by North West's independent actuaries based on the same valuation method and significant assumptions used in determining the defined benefit obligations as disclosed in the notes to North West's audited Consolidated Financial Statements for the year-ended January 31, 2020.
+The defined benefit obligation under the defined benefit pension plan are calculated by North West's independent actuaries based on the same valuation method and significant assumptions used in determining the defined benefit obligations as disclosed in the notes to North West's audited Consolidated Financial Statements for the year-ended January 31, 2022.
 The underlying assumption used by the actuary is a 4% annual increase in pensionable earnings.
 Pensionable earnings in excess of 4% are allocated into the compensatory amount which comprises the defined benefit obligation as shown in this table (the reverse also applies in the event pensionable earnings grow less than 4%, which results in a negative amount for the year).
 The year-end defined benefit obligation is determined by projecting the previous calendar year pensionable earnings to retirement age for each NEO.
 The actuary determines the highest three consecutive years of pensionable earnings to determine the accrued pension and obligation.
-In most situations this is the last or final three years. - (2) Mr. Kennedy enrolled in the Defined Contribution provision of the Executive Pension Plan and Excess Plan from January 1, 1994 through to December 31, 1998 and has an Accumulated Value as at January 31, 2020 of \$401,896 from these plans.
-This value is not included in the above table. - (3) A decrease in the discount rate used to value the defined benefit obligation from 3.75% in 2018 to 2.75% in 2019 resulted in a significant increase in the non-compensatory change compared to the prior year. - (4) Values includes 9.92 years of Staff Pension Plan service for Mr. King and 6.17 years of Staff Pension Plan service for Mr. McConnell.
-The actuary determines the highest five consecutive year average earnings to determine the accrued pension and obligation for the Staff Pension plan.
+In most situations, this is the last or final three years. - (2) Values include 6.17 years of Staff Pension Plan service for Mr. McConnell and 9.92 years of Staff Pension Plan service for Mr. King.
+The actuary determines the highest five consecutive year average earnings in the ten years prior to the end of employment to determine the accrued pension and obligation for the Staff Pension plan. - (3) Mr. Hill was appointed President, Alaska Commercial Company in August 2021 and ceased accruing benefits in the Executive Pension Plan and Excess Plan. - (4) Mr. Kennedy retired from North West on August 1, 2021.
+The non-compensatory amount reflects his election of retirement options.